Meandering the ancient streets of this amazing city, which are laced with history and full of cultural delights

 We started our night stroll at the Colosseum, which is interesting when it is lit at night.
 Strangely enough, it had a totally different persona at night – the lighting made it appear as if it was a car park.
 Weird!

 From the Colosseum, we headed towards the Trevi Fountains, which not surprisingly was as busy at night as it was during the day.

-Just a short walk from the Trevi Fountains are the Spanish Steps.
-Built in 1723 to 1725 these 138 steps connect the lower Piazza di Spagna with the upper Piazza Trinita dei Monti, with its beautiful twin tower church.
+Just a short walk from the Trevi Fountains is the Spanish Steps.
+Built-in 1723 to 1725 these 138 steps connect the lower Piazza di Spagna with the upper Piazza Trinita dei Monti, with its beautiful twin tower church.
 They are wide and irregular and have been worn down in places and made very slick (you’d need to be careful on wet and icy days).
 The elegance of these steps has been a magnet for artists, painters and poets.
 Just feet from the foot of the Spanish Steps is 26 Piazza di Spagna, the final resting place of the great English poet John Keats which today is a museum dedicated to him and Percy Shelley, the romantic poet who also died in Italy about a year after Keats had passed.